daveknispel/svg2use/README.md

 # [daveknispel.github.io/svg2use/]()

-Convert SVGs for the Web Easily!
+Convert SVG icon sets for the Web, Easily!
 Use this website to convert the SVG icon set code from preferred vector program ready for use on intended website or digital platform.
-It prepares the svg icons in symbol wrappers ready to refernce with the use method.
-Read more about the benefits of this method on [CSS Tricks](https://css-tricks.com/svg-symbol-good-choice-icons/)
+It prepares the svg icons in symbol wrappers ready to refernce with the <use> method.
+A good resource for understanding more about this method, written by Sara Soueidan, can be found [here.](https://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/)

 ## Instructions